 - There is a total of 45 minutes allotted for breaks between blocks

 The following are the requirements to register for the PANRE:

 - Submit payment of the $350 exam registration fee

-- Schedule your exam anytime (depending on testing center availability) within the 180-day timeframe established for you to take the exam based on the successful submission of all required materials to NCCPA
+- Schedule your exam anytime within the timeframe established for you to take the exam based on the successful submission of all required materials

-The following additional resources will give you an even deeper understanding of the PANRE exam and the NCCPA’s requirements for you as you prepare to maintain your certification, so feel free to explore them at your convenience.
+The following additional resources will give you an even deeper understanding of the PANRE and the NCCPA’s requirements for you as you prepare to maintain your certification.
+We recommend that you explore them at your convenience.

 - Code of Conduct

 - Pearson VUE Testing Centers